MADCAZ/ngx-bootstrap-th/demo/src/app/components/+datepicker/docs/usageOld.md

 // RECOMMENDED
-import { DatepickerModule } from 'ngx-bootstrap/datepicker';
+import { DatepickerModule } from 'ngx-bootstrap-th/datepicker';
 // or
-import { DatepickerModule } from 'ngx-bootstrap';
+import { DatepickerModule } from 'ngx-bootstrap-th';

 @NgModule({
   imports: [DatepickerModule.forRoot(),...]